Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 **Here is an example:**

 Let's say that you have an Ethereum game about adventure.
-In your game you have an avatar which is an NFT.
-You allow users to mint a moken to represent a pet for your avatar.
-You automatically generate an image for the pet and then let the user choose a name for the pet.
-When the user clicks on a button to mint the moken your contract mints the moken and transfers (bottom-up style) ownership of the moken pet to the user's avatar so that the pet stays with the avatar.
-The pet can give the avatar some kind of advatage like increased strength or health or speed so users have a game play reason to mint a moken pet.
+1. In your game you have an avatar which is an NFT.
+2. You allow users to mint a moken to represent a pet for your avatar.
+3. You let the user select what kind of pet to mint and automatically generate an image of the pet.
+4. You let the user choose a name for the pet.
+5. When the user clicks a button to mint the pet moken your contract mints the moken and transfers (bottom-up style) ownership of the moken pet to the user's avatar so that the pet stays with the avatar.
+6. Depending on what kind of pet was chosen, the pet can give the avatar an advantage like increased strength or health or speed so users have a game play reason to mint a moken pet.